4.2 Solving by Factoring

 Solution

-This process can be extended to more than two factors, as we'll see in the next example.
+This process of solving factored equations by the zero-product property can be extended naturally to equations with more than two factors.
+We simply set each factor, no matter how many we have, equal to zero and then solve, as we'll see in the next example.

 Solve \((x+2)(x-6)(x-9)=0\)